Caesar-github/mpv/DOCS/man/en/input.rst

 ``[Shift+][Ctrl+][Alt+][Meta+]<key> [{<section>}] [<prefixes>] <command> (<argument>)* [; <command>]``

+Note that by default, the right Alt key can be used to create special characters, and thus does not register as a modifier.
+The option ``--no-right-alt-gr`` changes this behavior.

 Newlines always start a new binding. ``#`` starts a comment (outside of quoted string arguments).
 To bind commands to the ``#`` key, ``SHARP`` can be used.